-Washingtonians are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and not know it.
+Washingtonians are increasingly feeling the effects of diabetes as over 658,000 residents suffer from the disease, and many others may have diabetes and not know it.
 It is estimated that 1 out of every 3 children born after 2000 in the United States will be directly affected by diabetes, and currently 1 in 5 health care dollars is spent caring for someone with diabetes.

 Every year, the American Diabetes Association's Camp Seath hosts approximately 60 children with type 1 diabetes for a 6 day, 5 night camp on Vashon Island.
 Camp Sealth gives chilren the unique opportunity to better manage their disease and build friendships with other children with diabetes, while enjoying a variety of recreational activities in a safe, supportive environment.
 For more information, visit the Camp Seath website or contact Kelsey Stefanik-Guizlo at firstname.lastname@example.org.